Backup & Restore

 Every quarter the team proves the disaster-recovery bundle is actually restorable, without disturbing production state.
 Run the drill on a throwaway VM:

-A backup.restore.dry_run audit entry shows up in the workspace journal — auditors looking at “did anyone restore prod?” can tell drill runs apart from real restores by the action name.
+backup.restore.dry_run audit entry shows up in the workspace journal — auditors looking at “did anyone restore prod?” can tell drill runs apart from real restores by the action name.

 API reference

-The backup surface is CLI-first — every operation is reachable via crewship backup … and every flag the CLI accepts maps to an HTTP body field.
+The backup surface is CLI-first — every operation is reachable viacrewship backup … and every flag the CLI accepts maps to an HTTP body field.
 The full HTTP schema lives at /api-reference/backup; a quick orientation:

 | Method | Path | What it does |

-POST | /api/v1/backups | Create a bundle.
+POST | /api/v1/admin/backups | Create a bundle.
 Auth + OWNER/ADMIN.
 Same trust gate as the CLI; concurrent calls hit the advisory lock and the second returns 409. |

-GET | /api/v1/backups | List bundles on disk for the current workspace. |
+GET | /api/v1/admin/backups | List bundles on disk for the current workspace. |

-GET | /api/v1/backups/{filename}/manifest | Plaintext manifest only — equivalent to crewship backup inspect.
-No passphrase required. |
+GET | /api/v1/admin/backups/inspect | Plaintext manifest only — equivalent to crewship backup inspect.
+Takes the bundle as a query param; no passphrase required. |

-POST | /api/v1/backups/{filename}/verify | SHA-256 integrity check of the sealed bytes against the manifest.
+GET | /api/v1/admin/backups/verify | SHA-256 integrity check of the sealed bytes against the manifest.
 Does not decrypt — no passphrase required.
 No DB writes. |

-POST | /api/v1/backups/{filename}/restore | Restore.
-Body accepts dry_run, as_workspace, as_crew.
+POST | /api/v1/admin/backups/restore | Restore.
+Body accepts dry_run, as_workspace, as_crew, and replace (v3 DR wipe-and-replace of existing workspace contents — workspace-scope only, incompatible with as_workspace/as_crew).
 Holds the lock for the whole call. |

-DELETE | /api/v1/backups/{filename} | Delete a bundle.
+DELETE | /api/v1/admin/backups | Delete a bundle.
 Idempotent — 404 is not an error in scripted use. |

-POST | /api/v1/backups/rotate | Retention sweep.
+POST | /api/v1/admin/backups/rotate | Retention sweep.
 Body accepts keep_last, keep_days, dry_run. |

-GET | /api/v1/backups/lock | Inspect the advisory lock state (used by crewship backup status). |
+GET | /api/v1/admin/backups/status | Inspect the advisory lock state (used by crewship backup status). |

-DELETE | /api/v1/backups/lock | Force-release a stale lock.
+DELETE | /api/v1/admin/backups/status | Force-release a stale lock.
 Requires force=true body field — never call from automation without a confirmation gate. |

-All routes are mounted in internal/api/router_backup.go.
+internal/api/router_admin.go.
 The CLI talks to these directly when run against a remote host (--server flag) and falls back to in-process Go calls when run on the same machine as crewshipd — bypassing HTTP entirely for the host-shell use case.
 The two paths share the same handler functions, so flags work identically.

 Streaming & memory bounds (large backups)

-Restore and verify stream the sealed payload to a temp directory rather than buffering per-crew sections in a map[slug][]byte.
+Restore and verify stream the sealed payload to a temp directory rather than buffering per-crew sections in amap[slug][]byte.
 Peak heap stays bounded by the zstd decoder window regardless of bundle size, so multi-GB restores run cleanly on small hosts.
 The extraction scratch directory is os.TempDir()/crewship-backup-… and is removed on Close(); a killed process leaves it behind for the next os.TempDir cleanup.

 Passphrase keyring

-The --use-keyring flag on create and restore caches the workspace
+The--use-keyring flag on create and restore caches the workspace

 passphrase in ~/.crewship/backup-keyring.enc so scripts and repeat